WizzardSK/gameflix/README.md

 # gameflix

-Project for running games directly from public online sources on Linux machines.
+Project for running retro games directly from public online sources on Linux machines.

 I made this project for my own personal needs, to have the same setup on all my machines.